Cortical Maps and Rhythms

 4. Interoceptive-accuracy correlates with substrate-coherence-quality biomarkers beyond attention-control models.
 Trained meditators, somatic-experiencing practitioners, and contemplative-tradition adepts should show measurable enhancements in heart-rate variability (HRV), EEG cross-frequency coupling indices, default-mode-network coherence in resting-state fMRI, and other proposed substrate-coherence-quality biomarkers, beyond what attention-control-and-emotion-regulation models predict, with effect sizes scaling with self-reported and behavioural interoceptive-sensitivity measures.
 The Khalsa-and-colleagues interoception literature, the Davidson-laboratory contemplative-neuroscience work, and the Porges polyvagal literature provide existing data series; the framework predicts substrate-coherence-biomarker-correlated training effects distinct from chemistry-side attention-and-regulation training alone.

-The picture is falsified if (a) cortical-rhythm band boundaries vary smoothly with brain mass or species without preferred-rung clustering, (b) cortical-column dimensions scale allometrically with brain size without preferred-rung structure, (c) thalamocortical transit times vary continuously without preferred-temporal-rung clustering, or (d) interoceptive-training effects reduce entirely to attention-control and emotion-regulation effects without substrate-coherence-biomarker enhancement.
+The picture is falsified if (a) cortical-rhythm spectral peaks vary smoothly with brain mass or species without \sqrt{2}-comb clustering, (b) cortical-column dimensions scale allometrically with brain size without preferred-rung structure, (c) thalamocortical transit times vary continuously without preferred-temporal-rung clustering, or (d) interoceptive-training effects reduce entirely to attention-control and emotion-regulation effects without substrate-coherence-biomarker enhancement.
 It is supported, even partially, if any of the four ordering predictions hold against existing comparative-neuroanatomy, electrophysiology, or contemplative-neuroscience data.

 Putting the Section in Context